 The lighter head will help produce a faster swing because the lighter weight alone is going to help the club travel faster.
 A full study was done on the effect of driver head weight on performance.
 The end results were interesting because the data showed that a lighter head (170-190 grams) performed very well.
 The spin rates were lower and the launch angle was higher which creates a combination for maximum distance.

 The caution here would be not to go too light with the clubhead because the result could be a much lower spin rate.
 This would decrease the overall performance of the club.
 The driver will go further and straighter when you look to increase ball speed and increase the angle of attack.
 In other words, find the club that helps you hit up on the ball with the most speed.
 This will instantly increase accuracy and distance.

 Club manufacturers are able to build clubs that offer many different weighting options for their drivers.
 We recommend that you look for a clubhead between 170-190 grams with adjustability.
 For example, Mizuno has come out with a trio of drivers with different weights that offer several different head weight options.
 A lighter club head with the ideal shaft flex is going to give you the best chance for success.
-Callaway, Taylormade, and Ping have been the gold standard in drivers for a long time and also offer many different head weights.
+Callaway, Taylormade, and Ping have been the highest premium-standard in drivers for a long time and also offer many different head weights.

 If you currently have a driver that is adjustable, it likely came with the factory weight.
 Golfers can choose to add lead tape because it allows them to customize the weight to their desired ball flight.

 For those looking for a new driver, find the lightest clubhead combined with a shaft weight that makes the total weight feel balanced to you.
 That means that you can consistently control the club and hit more fairways.
 The right clubhead weight combined with the right shaft will add distance and accuracy to your game.